abilash2574/Zeyrie-Blog/content/posts/Linux/how-to-install-arch-linux/index.md

 ### Creating Root and User

-Now we will create a password for out root user, we do that as follows:
+Now we will create a password for the root user, we do that as follows:

 ```sh
 passwd